kubeshop/botkube-plugins/hack/assistant-setup/README.md

 npm run start
 ```

-To use your own assistant, modify the `assistantID` variable in the `index.ts` file.
+To use your own assistant, modify the `devConfig` in the `index.ts` file.

 ## Development